university-of-york/research-it-documentation/docs/source/quickstart.rst

 Depending on what you set for ``#SBATCH --mail-type=`` you should receive some emails as the job progresses.
 When the job is completed you should have a log file in the directory where you ran the ``sbatch`` command originally.
 This is a great opportinuty to see how efficient your job was.

-Adjust The Jobscript
+Adjust the Jobscript
 --------------------

-If your ``CPU`` or ``memory`` utilisation is very low, it means your setting in the jobscript need adjusting if you are to run the job again.
-Now is a good time to adjust these down, you want to aim for getting them pretty close to the end results, this will mean that Viking can start more jobs quicker and everyone can get their results faster.
-Teamwork! ❤️
+If your ``CPU`` or ``memory`` utilisation is very low, it means your settings in the jobscript need adjusting if you are to run the job again.
+Now is a good time to adjust these down, you should aim them pretty close to the end results, this will mean that Viking can start more jobs quicker and everyone can get their results faster.
+That's teamwork! ❤️